Runemagick

-Runemagick is a Swedish death/doom band formed in 1990.
-The band was started by Nicklas "Terror" Rudolfsson under the name Desiderius, which was quickly changed to Runemagic.
-First, the band consisted solely of Rudolfsson, but he was later joined by Robert "Reaper" Pehrsson.
-They started out as a pure death metal band but later incorporated doom metal influences, inspired by the likes of Bathory, Treblinka/Tiamat, Celtic Frost, Nihilist/Entombed, and Candlemass.
+Runemagick is a Swedish death/doom metal band formed in 1990.
+Started by Nicklas "Terror" Rudolfsson as Desiderius, then Runemagic, the band consisted only of Rudolfsson until Robert "Reaper" Pehrsson joined.
+Originally death metal, they later incorporated doom metal influences inspired by Bathory, Treblinka/Tiamat, Celtic Frost, Nihilist/Entombed, and Candlemass.

-After a few demos the band fell apart in 1993.
-Rudolfsson restored Runemagic in 1997 with Fredrik Johnsson on guitar and Peter Palmdahl on bass; he also added the "k" to the name (see also magick).
-A rehearsal demo with Nicklas on drums was recorded and sent to Century Media Records, which got them a record deal for three albums.
-After many line-up changes, in 2000, the band parted with Century Media and eventually landed on the Norwegian label Aftermath Music.
+After a few demos, the band fell apart in 1993.
+Rudolfsson restored Runemagic in 1997 with guitarist Fredrik Johnsson, bassist Peter Palmdahl and an added the "k" to the name (see also magick).
+They recorded a rehearsal demo with Rudolfsson on drums and sent it to Century Media Records, which signed them to a three-album deal.
+After many line-up changes, in 2000, the band left Century Media and signed to Norwegian label Aftermath Music.

-After the album Dawn of the End (2007) the band went into a long hiatus but resumed in 2017.
-In 2018, the band recorded and released a new album, Evoked From Abysmal Sleep, released by Aftermath Music, Parasitic Records and Flowing Downwards.
-The band also played live first the first time since 2005 at Kill-Town Deathfest in Copenhagen, Denmark.
+After the album Dawn of the End (2007), the band went into a long hiatus but resumed in 2017.
+In 2018, the band recorded and released the album Evoked From Abysmal Sleep, released by Aftermath Music, Parasitic Records and Flowing Downwards.
+The band played live for the first time since 2005 at Kill-Town Deathfest in Copenhagen, Denmark.